chantzos/__/README.md

 ### X Window Manager

-As it has been written, this application offers an X Window management
+As it has been written, this application offers an X Window management.
-It can be started from a virtual console with the command :Xstart or through a Linux console with startx.
+It can be started from a virtual console with the command :Xstart
+or through a Linux console with startx.
 In the latter case the following line should be placed in ~/.xinitrc

 ```bash